AN AMATEURS GUIDE TO HIKING THE HALF DOME

 I can't remember how I first discovered Yosemite National Park, but it was love at first sight.

 The iconic symbol of the Half Dome stood towering above the surrounding mountains, screaming at me to climb it.
-Then I read it was climbable…and well, it’s history from there.
+Then I read it was climbable...and well, thus the Half Dome hike dream began.

 So if you are like I, and want to start off mountain hiking with a bang I'm here to help with the good, the bad and the ugly.